 (4) Repeat ALL OF THE steps in (2) – now for a different type of soil.
 Note that you do not collect soils at this soil pit.
 Make sure that your notes clearly indicate the soil pits that you worked at and that a person reading your field notes can distinguish between your notes and field drawings from each of the 2 sites you visited. ** If time is limiting, you ask another group for the Munsell soil colors and just record your visual observation**

-(5) Before leaving the Kiefer plot, VISIT ALL of the soil pits making sure to look for heterogeneity between nearby soil profiles and ing
+(5) Before leaving the Kiefer plot, VISIT ALL of the soil pits making sure to look for heterogeneity between nearby soil profiles and taking notes on differences observed between the deciduous soil sites and coniferous soil sites

 Day 1 (cont.)—In the Geology Lab